 Masters of Science (MS) Program – Athletic Training

-The Athletic Training Education Program (ATEP) is transitioning the current undergraduate program into an entry-level master’s degree program that will encompass two consecutive calendar years, beginning Summer 2019, involving very specific coursework, competitive clinical experiences, and culminating with a full semester-long clinical.
-ATEP has a rigorous and intense curriculum that places specific requirements and demands on the students enrolled in the program.
+University of Delaware’s Master of Science in Athletic Training (MS-AT) program is a CAATE-accredited professional program and strictly adheres to all the guidelines set forth by this accreditation entity.
+It encompasses two consecutive calendar years, beginning Summer 2019, involving very specific coursework, competitive clinical experiences, and culminating with a full semester-long clinical.
+The Athletic Training Education Program (ATEP) has a rigorous and intense curriculum that places specific requirements and demands on the students enrolled in the program.
 The mission of the ATEP is to prepare students to become competent, skillful and compassionate entry-level professionals in the profession of athletic training.
 Students involved in the ATEP will complete the University, departmental and major coursework requirements; they will also satisfy the clinical proficiencies via the practicum experience and while working in various clinical environments.
 Upon completion of this program, the student is eligible to successfully sit for the Board of Certification (BOC) examination for athletic trainers.
 Furthermore, the student is recommended for a Master of Science degree in Athletic Training (MS-AT).

 UNIQUENESS OF THIS PROGRAM